SetupCoding/pokemon-next-three-ways/README.md

 ?
 Select the plugin module to execute: Hosting with Amplify Console ?
 Choose a type: Manual deployment
 ```
+4. Run `yarn dev` so that the pokemon API is available and the app can be built
-4. Deploy app with `amplify publish`
+5. Deploy app with `amplify publish`

 The URL for the app should be displayed in your terminal.